-В usiness Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest At all times directors have a duty to avoid conflicts of interest.
+Е Business Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest At all times directors have a duty to avoid conflicts of interest.
 Thus, a director must not do anything for and on behalf of 2GO where his motivation and loyalties would be divided in that his own self-interest or someone connected or related to him, may be given equal or higher stature to that of 2GO.
-Directors have a duty to account to 2GO any profits or gains he may have had as a result of such, and in consequence thereof, 2GO may exercise certain rights against the director for acting in circumstances such as conflict of interest. interest, or association interfere with the indep (b) Conduct of Business and Fair Dealings All employees shall deal with all suppliers, customers and all other persons doing business with the Company in a completely fair and objective manner without favor or preference based upon personal financial considerations.
+Directors have a duty to account to 2GO any profits or gains he may have had as a result of such, and in consequence thereof, 2GO may exercise certain rights against the director for acting in circumstances such as conflict of interest. interest, or association interfere with the indep her own individual best employee's obligation avoid any investment, that interferes or might endent exercise of his or judgment, and with such to perform his or her best interests of the (b) Conduct of Business and Fair Dealings All employees shall deal with all suppliers, customers and all other persons doing business with the Company in a completely fair and objective manner without favor or preference based upon personal financial considerations.

-&lt;sup>3 Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.
+Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.